khumph/animo/README.md

 ### Obtaining the data

 Unfortunately, our data are not publicly available.
-If are a study collaborator with access to the REDCap project, you can use the next section to obtain the data stored in REDCap.
+If you are a study collaborator with access to the REDCap project, you can use the next section to obtain the data stored in REDCap.

 #### From REDCap (requires API tokens for each project)